NASA-AMMOS/AFIDS-POMM/README.md

 ## Changelog

-See our [releases page] for our key versioned releases.
-Our first downloadable release will be posted in May 2023.
+See our <a href="https://github.com/NASA-AMMOS/AFIDS-POMM/releases/">releases page</a> for our versioned releases.
+Our first downloadable docker release will be posted in May 2023.

 <!-- ☝️ Replace with links to your changelog and releases page ☝️ -->